codal-umistri/jwt_verification/README.md

 - **JWT (JSON Web Tokens)**: Secure method for transmitting information between parties.
 - **Bcrypt**: Library for hashing passwords securely.
 - **Dotenv**: Module for loading environment variables from a .env file.
+- **Swagger-JSDoc**: Tool to define and document API in Swagger format using JSDoc comments.
+- **Swagger-UI-Express**: Middleware to serve Swagger UI for visualizing and interacting with the API documentation.